dorelljames/dorellastro/src/content/blog/dynamic-groq-query-in-javascript/index.md

 categories:
   - Web Development
 url: /dynamic-groq-query-in-javascript
-featured_image: "./dynamic-groq-query-in-javascript-banner.png"
+featured_image: './dynamic-groq-query-in-javascript-banner.png'
-tags:
-  - sanity.io
-  - groq
-  - dynamic query
+tags: ['sanity.io', 'groq', 'dynamic query', 'sanity-io']
 ---

 As we use Sanity.io's GROQ more and more, we'll soon get yourselves into situations where we will have to construct our queries dynamically.
 A very good example of that is say, we're working on getting all products based on different attributes.